dinhdiep/MONOD2/getting_started.md

 ```

 The primary output is a methylation matrix file named "cct.mhl.txt".
 Haplotype files would be generated in the same directory as the BAM files.
-There should be two haplotype file per sample.
+There should be two haplotype files per sample.
 One including all the haplotypes from the BAM file and another including only the haplotypes overlapping with the target regions from the target file (*merged*).
 You should also find a file name "cct.hap_list.merged" that will allow you to rerun cghap2matrix.sh to get different methylation matrices if you want.
 For example, below I am generating a "IMF" or individual methylation frequency per site (within target bed regions).
-The output matrix file will be named "cct.imf.txt"
+The output matrix file will be named "cct.imf.txt".
+Other information such as the AMF or average weighted frequency can be generated using "AMF" instead.

 ```
 $ ../scripts/cghap2matrix.sh cct.hap_list.merged IMF cct